 Trustee board

 The Trustee Board comprises 12 members, with the Chief Executive Officer and other senior staff in attendance as advisors.
-There are 8 Council Trustees (including the Chair) and 4 external (non-medical) Independent Trustees.
+There are 8 Member Trustees (including the Chair) and 4 Independent Trustees.

-The Trustee Board Chair and 4 of the Council trustees are elected by Council by ballot.
-The remaining 3 Council Trustees are appointed ex officio, comprising the Chair of Council, the Hon.
+The Trustee Board Chair and 4 of the Member Trustees are elected by Council by ballot.
+The remaining 3 Member Trustees are appointed ex officio, comprising the Chair of Council, the Hon.
 Treasurer and the Hon.
 Secretary.

 Professor Mike Holmes, Chair of Trustees